JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

 kotlinc-native hello.kt -o hello
 ```

-The value of `-o` option specifies the name of the output file, so this call generates the `hello.kexe` binary file on
+The value of the `-o` option specifies the name of the output file, so this call generates the `hello.kexe` binary file
-macOS and Linux (and `hello.exe` on Windows).
+on macOS and Linux (and `hello.exe` on Windows).

 For the full list of available options, see [Kotlin compiler options](compiler-reference.md).